All Episodes

 The second question is a little bit more provocative.

-Hey Rush, do you think Tim Cook could be a little bit more cooperative if the FBI were trying to capture a serial killer of gays rather than terrorists?
+Hey, Rush, do you think Tim Cook could be a little bit more cooperative if the FBI were trying to capture a serial killer of gays rather than terrorists?

-You know the way some people think.
+You know, the way some people think.

 And Tim Cook, who's come out, is gay, has said we're not violating the security of our products.

-Do you realize what's what you're learning here?
+I think everybody ought to realize, do you realize what you're learning here?

 The FBI cannot get into your phone.